Erik-White/ColonyScanalyser/docs/example_output.md

 ## Data
 All the data gathered during analysis is output to the `data` folder in your images folder.
 Data is output as CSV files which is compatible with almost all data packages.

+Summarised data of all plates is saved as `plates_summary.csv`

-The data is collated in two files for each plate, one with aggregate data for each colony and another with colony data at every image time point:
+Additionally, data is collated in two files for each plate, one with aggregate data for each colony and another with colony data at every image time point:

 ```
 plate1_colonies.csv